Preparing Your Fourby for Offroad Exploring

 Do I really need two spare tyres?

-If you’re travelling remotely — yes.
+If you’re travelling remotely, yes.
 Sidewall damage on rocky tracks isn’t rare, and one spare doesn’t always cut it.
+Remote tyre prices are very expensive, and you will pay it if you need it!

 Is a dual battery system necessary?

-If you’re running fridges, lighting, charging devices, or camping for multiple nights — absolutely.
+If you’re running fridges, lighting, charging devices, or camping for multiple nights without running the vehicle then absolutely.
 It protects your starting battery and avoids being stranded with a flat crank battery.

 Do the prep.
 Check your gear.
 Know your setup.